-When multiple windows are visible, the user can click one to activate it—bring it to the front and make it the key window.
-The user can also click an app’s Dock icon to bring all of the app’s windows forward; the most recently accessed app window becomes the key window.
+When multiple windows are visible, the user can click to activate a window, which brings it to the front and makes it the key window.
+The user can also click an app’s Dock icon to bring all of that app’s windows forward; the most recently accessed app window becomes the key window.

 Consider offering a menu of window commands.
 Many apps have a Window menu, which includes commands for minimizing the key window, zooming the key window, navigating tabs, moving individual windows to the front, and moving all windows to the front.